 Gold biotechnology is responsible for everything related to bioinformatics, from software to hardware, used in the data analysis of biological processes.
 Their uses are infinite: the search for Primers, the sequencing of peptides, the search for alterations in DNA, errors in the transcription of DNA or phylogenetic analysis (evolutionary relationships between different species).

 Orange biotechnology is the area of learning in biotechnology.
 Its teaching emerges with strength in universities across the world.
-The knowledge that it provides and its interdisciplinary integration converts it into a technology destined to offer goods and services, and to satisfy our needs in a future that we can now call present.
+The knowledge that it provides and its interdisciplinary integration convert it into a technology destined to offer goods and services and to satisfy our needs in a future that we can now call present.

 This article is not considered legal advice